rehmanz/scalable-logging/README.md

 * Secrets are stored securely as environment variables in local environment and as secrets in GitHub Actions
 * Application is only accessible via a load balancer
 * Direct access to database is not allowed

+## Enhancements

+* Versioning
+  * Git tagging needs to be incorporated for proper versioning

+* Deployment
+  * Enable S3 bucket versioning
+  * Container should use role based access for Postgres

+* Monitoring
+  * PgAnalyze for monitoring Postgres DB
+  * Data Dog for logs & metrics
+  * Integrate Locust for scale-out and scale-in testing